universalbit-dev/gekko-m4-globular-cluster/tools/readme.md

 > These tools bridge the gap between theory and practice—making it easier to apply neural network methods to your own data projects.
 > Start here, experiment, and build smarter models! 🧠🚀
 ---
-Thank you for clarifying!
-Here’s a revised version of the documentation note, making it clear that some ccxt scripts require context from this plugin’s documentation:

----

 > 📘 **ccxtMarketData:**